 Early fall, senior year: If you haven’t already visited campus, this is a great time to do it.
 Taking a tour and seeing campus is the best way to decide if UD is the right place for you.
 Simply find a tour date on our website that works for you.
 Can’t make it to campus?
 Use our virtual visit website to explore UD from your couch.

 Early fall, senior year: Continue to investigate majors that interest you.
 On your UD application, you’ll put down your first and second choice majors.

 Early fall or early winter, senior year: Depending on how you are applying, timelines will differ.
 If you’re applying Early Action, the application deadline is November 1, so early on in your senior year, you want to put your final touches on your college essay (see the college essay section for suggestions) and begin the application.
 If you apply Early Action, you’ll hear from us sooner (by the end of January at the latest), meaning that you’ll have more time to make your final decision about where to attend college.
 If you plan to apply by our priority deadline, January 15, you’ll have more time to apply, but less time to make your final decision after an admission letter arrives.
 The choice is yours.
 More information on application deadlines below.

-Winter, senior year: Sometime around or during winter break, it’s a good idea to start filling out your Free Application for Federal Student Aid (FAFSA).
+Winter, senior year: Sometime around winter break, it’s a good idea to start filling out your Free Application for Federal Student Aid (FAFSA).
 Though the deadline isn’t until the summer, filling out your FAFSA early will allow us to send your complete financial aid statement early (including merit and need-based aid) so that you and your family have the information you need to make financial decisions long before the deposit deadline.